LazaUK/AIFoundry-Agents-LogicApps/README.md

 ### 2.1 The `AzureLogicAppTool` Class
 A dedicated class, `AzureLogicAppTool`, is used to manage the Logic App.
 It performs two key tasks:
 * `register_logic_app`: This method retrieves the unique callback URL for the Logic App's HTTP-Trigger.
 It uses the `LogicManagementClient` to securely obtain this URL, which is required to invoke the Logic App.
 * `invoke_logic_app`: This method sends a `POST` request to the registered callback URL with a JSON payload, effectively triggering the Logic App workflow.
-It handles the API response, including success and error states.

 ``` Python
 class AzureLogicAppTool: